Code Semantic Zooming: Introduction

-In contrast, as shown in the lower half of \autoref{fig:motivation}, \method provides an interface in which users write and edit pseudocode, which is then translated into source code by LLMs.
-Users operate on the pseudocode, which is translated into the source code.
-Writing pseudocode instead of natural language reduces ambiguity by explicitly specifying structural controls such as \lstinline{if} and \lstinline{else}.
-For example, users can clearly state that the AI should perform fully automatic gameplay, distinct from human play mode.
-Regarding code validation, \method could convert the generated code back to pseudocode, which clearly states that the AI operates as a separate play mode from human play rather than merely providing next-step hints.
+As shown in the upper half of \autoref{fig:motivation}, users write natural-language prompts directly to generate source code.
+One might provide the prompt ``\emph{Implement a 2048 game with AI support}''.
+However, this prompt can be interpreted in multiple ways, such as whether the AI should fully automate gameplay or merely provide hints to human players.
+Such distinctions are difficult to express unambiguously in natural language by humans.
+In contrast, as shown in the lower half of \autoref{fig:motivation}, \method provides an interface in which users write and edit pseudocode, which LLMs then translate into source code.
+Operating on pseudocode rather than natural language reduces ambiguity by allowing explicit specification of structural controls such as \lstinline{if} and \lstinline{else}.
+For example, users can clearly indicate that the AI should perform fully automatic gameplay, as a mode distinct from human play.
+For code validation, \method translates the generated source code back into pseudocode, making it explicit that the AI operates as a separate play mode rather than merely providing next-step hints.
+In addition, the abstraction level of the pseudocode can be adjusted to be more fine- or coarse-grained, enabling users to inspect details at the desired granularity.

-We implemented \method as a VSCode extension with around 2,000 lines of code.
-We demonstrated its effectiveness by detailing two case studies.
-The artifact is available in: \url{https://marketplace.visualstudio.com/items?itemName=JinshengBa.code-semantic-zoom}.